Bone Health Tip #1: Get Enough Dietary Calcium

-Aim for a ratio of 2:1 of calcium to magnesium.
-For example 1,000 mg calcium with 500 mg magnesium, some additional vitamin D and 1 mg boron in a softgel form is an ideal combination.
+Aim for a ratio of 2:1 of calcium to magnesium for optimal bone health.
+For example, 1,000 mg calcium with 500 mg magnesium, some additional vitamin D and 1 mg boron in a softgel form is an ideal combination.

 Just 15 minutes of sunlight a day on exposed areas of the body — particularly the hands and legs — along with a healthy diet, should be enough to get your basic requirement of vitamin D. Most high-quality multivitamin/mineral supplements also contain 200-400 units of vitamin D. The RDA for vitamin D is 400 IU per day.
-Older women may safely take up to 800 IU per day.
+Older women may safely take up to 800 IU per day for bone health.

 Weight-bearing exercise is paramount when supporting your bone health.
 No doubt about it — sedentary people are much more prone to weaker bones.
 Walking at least 20 minutes a day will help prevent bone loss in your hips.
 I also recommend weight-bearing aerobic exercise to strengthen the heel of the foot.

-Walking to a supermarket with a backpack and filling it up with some groceries is a great way to help bone density in your hips, ankles, and heels.
-Swimming should not be your predominant form of exercise as it is not weight-bearing; however, aquatic aerobics are fine.
+Walking to a supermarket with a backpack and filling it up with some groceries is a great way to help bone density in your hips, ankles and heels.
+Swimming should not be your predominant form of exercise, as it is not weight-bearing; however, aquatic aerobics are fine.
 Warm up with 20 minutes of stretching of the hamstrings and lower back.
-Regular exercise not only helps conserve bone but also maintains flexibility, erect posture, and muscle strength.
+Regular exercise not only helps conserve bone health but also maintains flexibility, erect posture and muscle strength.

 Natural topical progesterone cream can support new bone formation.
 Rub about 1/4 teaspoon into your hands, chest, arms, face or breasts, where it is readily and quickly absorbed.
 This unbound type of progesterone enters the bloodstream quickly and is not broken down by the liver like oral micronized progesterone.

 A synthetic isoflavone, ipriflavone has shown to promote bone formation.
 It's derived from the soy isoflavone called daidzein.
-Take 200 mg three times a day.
+Take 200 mg three times a day for bone health.
 Until there are more long-term studies on this supplement, I advise short-term use (12 to 18 months).
 If you must also take estrogen-replacement therapy, be sure to discuss the complications and side effects with your doctor.

-Add weights to your exercise regimen to promote healthy bones and heart.
-Not only does strength training increase endurance, it takes stress off of joints, promotes healthier cartilage, and promotes bone growth.
+Add weights to your exercise regimen to promote heart and bone health.
+Not only does strength training increase endurance, it takes stress off of joints, promotes healthier cartilage and promotes bone growth.
 It also promotes healthy blood pressure and cholesterol levels.

 Another option is to eat natto to strengthen and support your bones.
 Natto is made by boiling or steaming soybeans, then fermenting them with the bacterium Bacillus subtilis natto.
 Nattokinase in supplement form will not enhance bone.
-Eating natto is the only way.
+Eating natto is the only way to promote bone health.